PopHIVE/school_immunizations/README.md

 4.  save the formatted dataset as a compressed csv file in the /standard subfolder
 5. Update the measure_info.json file for the project to incclude descriptions of all variables.
 I recommend editing the jsons in Microsoft Visual Studio to ensure proper formatting
+6.  run dcf::dcf_process("XX") to process individual datasets, substituting the state abbreviation for XX.
+This should be done withint the state-specific project
+7.

 Other notes: